Art Against the Tyrants: Interview Marathon

 Volodymyr Yermolenko (1980) is a Ukrainian philosopher, writer, and journalist.
 He is the editor-in-chief of UkraineWorld, a multimedia platform, and author of several books on Ukrainian identity and European philosophy.

-Open Group is Ukrainian art collective founded in August 2012.
+Anton Varga (1989) is a Ukrainian artist who’s part of the Ukrainian artists’ collective Open Group founded in August 2012.
+They are known for their exploration of displacement, memory, and the social consequences of war.
 During Forum their work Repeat After Me II will be shown in De Balie.